misaelnieto/misaelnieto.github.io/_posts/2018-10-02-exercising_the_transfer_matrix_method.md

 ## Interface matrix

-Now it's time to create the interface matrix //(I_{23}//), which is defined as follows:
+The interface matrix describes the effect on the incident field (e.g. light @ 600nm) when it impacts interface 3.
+The interface matrix //(I_{23}//), is defined as follows:

 $$
 I_{23} =  \frac{1}{t_{23}}   \begin{bmatrix} 1 & r_{23} \\ r_{23} & 1 \end{bmatrix}